-A legislative amendment is foreseen, which was adopted by the parliament on 25 September 2015, called "Erlass 2- Neustrukturierung des Asylbereichs".
-100 It is a restructuring of the asylum system modelled according to the pilot project for an accelerated procedure in the test centre.
+A legislative amendment is foreseen, which was adopted by the parliament on 25 September 2015 and approved by the Swiss people in a referendum on 5 June 2016,104 called "Erlass 2- Neustrukturierung des Asylbereichs".105 It is a restructuring of the asylum system modelled according to the pilot project for an accelerated procedure in the test centre.
 Once the new system will enter into force, there will be state-funded legal assistance for every asylum seeker provided by the law in the future.
 This would apply both to the regular and admissibility procedure.
-The amendment is not expected to enter into force before 2018 or 2019 - this depends on how long the process of adapting the ordinances and other implementing decrees will take and whether or not there will be a referendum.
+The amendment is not expected to enter into force before 2019 - this depends on how long the process of adapting the ordinances and other implementing decrees will take.